dsyer/sagan-wiki/Enable-search-locally.md

 Out of the box, an attempt to run searches locally, e.g. <http://localhost:8080/search?q=ApplicationContext> results in a 500 error.

-This is because the connection to the Elasticsearch server is being refused.
-By
+This is because the connection to the Elasticsearch server (which defaults to localhost:9200) is being refused.

 ### Prerequisites